coldtype/coldtype/docs/index.rst

 coldtype
 ====================================

-`coldtype` is a cross-platform library to for high-quality display typography.
+`coldtype` is a cross-platform library for display typography.

-Do you want to make graphics with code?
-This is a good & strange way to do it!
+Do you want to make graphics and animations with code?
+This is a good & strange way to do that.

 Here’s an example: